Art & Design

 The museum is probably best known among pottery and ceramics fans as well as among those interested in sado, the Japanese tea ceremony.
 It has an underwater room, and a tearoom showcasing the works of Kichizaemon Raku, the current head of a family of pottery masters dating back 450 years.

 The Raku clan's pottery has long been associated with "wabi-cha."
 This style of tea ceremony, developed by master Sen no Rikyu, emphasizes simplicity.
-The Sagawa Art Museum is unique because the entire tea room was designed by the artist whose ceramics are displayed inside.
+The Raku Kichizaemon Pavilion is unique because the entire tea room was planned and designed by the artist whose ceramics are displayed inside.

-As part of a water garden, the architecture of the museum is worth seeing.
+Standing in a water garden, the architecture of the museum is worth seeing.
 Fans love the floating design as well as the luxurious interiors.
-The simple aesthetic takes on different tones with the seasons, and is particularly moving when illuminated on summer nights.
+The simple aesthetic takes on different tones with the seasons.